MappedIn/ios/readme.md

 * Improvements to MapView loading time
 * Added written directions for turns
 * Added analytics
+* Call `Analytics.selectedLocation(location)` and `Analytics.selectedCategory(category)` when the user selects locations and categories in your application (taps on a polygon, picks a category/location out of a list, selects a location/category during search, etc).
+It is up to your discretion what should count for your application.
 * Implemented MappedIn.Delegate for SDK configuration and lifecycle handling
 * The Direction class has been changed to the Directions.Instruction class
 * The Directions.directions property has been renamed to Directions.instructions